C0mposer/Spyro-1-Practice-Rom/wiki/01-getting-started.md

 # Getting Started

-The **Spyro 1 Practice ROM** is a mod for *Spyro the Dragon (NTSC)* that adds a suite of practice and speedrun tools, including full save states, a level select, IL timing, ghost replays, visualizers, and much more.

----

 ## Downloads

 This mod supports multiple platforms. **Download the correct version for what you're going to play on**.
 The PS2 build will not work on PS1 or emulator, and vice versa.